 Do you have to use leftover Thanksgiving turkey to make Turkey A La King?

 This recipe is perfect for leftover turkey from Thanksgiving however it’s January and I’m not about to cook up a whole bird and honestly I didn’t really want to cook a turkey breast either so I used a shortcut.
 I was worried it wouldn’t work and I was pleasantly surprised.
 I went to the deli counter at my grocery store and picked a deli turkey and asked them to cut me thick slices- 5/8″ thick to be exact.
 When I got it home I shredded/tore it into pieces to mimic a cut up Thanksgiving turkey.
 Guys!
 It totally worked!

 There are a lot of things I like to make from scratch like whole wheat bread and tortillas, but for some reason I haven’t mastered biscuits yet.
 Thus I purchase the refrigerated can that pops and makes me jump every. single. time.
-I’m adding biscuit making to my to do list for the next week.
-Do you have a favorite recipe I should try?!
+Alternatively you could serve turkey a la king over thick Texas toast instead of biscuits.

 - 1 package biscuit dough

 - 2 lbs shredded turkey (leftover Thanksgiving turkey works great!)

 - 1/2 cup white wine

 - 1 tablespoon of chopped sage

 - 1/2 cup flour